-3.08 Fire-Resistant Slip Sheet/ GAF FireOutTM Coating Installation
+3.08 Fire-Resistant Slip Sheet/GAF TOPCOAT® FireOutTM Coating Installation

-- 1. GAF VersaShield® SoloTM protection layer must typically be installed when required by design professional or code authority to address code or approval requirements, or as a slip layer in accordance with the appropriate Design Table (p.
-14 17). - a.
-Install GAF VersaShield® SoloTM protection layer loose applied over substrate surface so that wrinkles and buckles are not formed. - b.
-Overlap GAF VersaShield® SoloTM protection layer a minimum of 2" (51 mm) for side and 4" (101 mm) for end laps. - c.
+- 1. GAF VersaShield® SoloTM protection layer must typically be installed when required by design professional or code authority to address code or approval requirements, or as a slip layer in accordance with the Design Table on page 13 of this Manual. - a.
+Install GAF VersaShield® SoloTM protection layer looseapplied over substrate surface so that wrinkles and buckles are not formed. - b.
+Overlap GAF VersaShield® SoloTM protection layer a minimum of 2" (51 mm) for side and 4" (102 mm) for end laps. - c.
 GAF VersaShield® SoloTM protection layer should be installed perpendicular to the direction of the TPO membrane. - 2.
-GAF FireOutTM Fire Barrier coating is installed at an application rate of one gallon per 100 sq. ft.
+GAF TOPCOAT® FireOutTM Fire Barrier coating is installed at an application rate of one gallon per 100 sq. ft.
 (9.2 sq. m) via spray, brush, or roller.
-The substrate must be clean, dry and free of foreign matter.
+The substrate must be clean, dry, and free of foreign matter.